AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/pr-review-and-merge/respond-to-review.md

 # Responding to code reviews

-After you file your PR, the Data Lab team will assign a reviewer to your pull request.
-We aim to begin the process of code review within three business days of you filing the PR.
-You can expect that each PR will undergo several rounds of code review and response to review

-Your reviewer will evaluate the code and/or documentation in your PR for the following considerations:

-- **Context**
-    - Has enough information been provided for the reviewer to fully understand the scope and context of what they are reviewing?
-    If not, your reviewer's initial code review will likely request additional information they need to be able to perform review.
-- **Clarity**
-    - Is the code readable, reasonably efficient, and well-commented?
-- **Documentation**
-    - Are the code and results (if applicable) clearly documented?
-    - Are the steps to set up the code environment and run the code clearly documented?
-- **Reproducibility**
-    - Can the code be re-run to successfully generate the same results?
-- **Code checks**
-    - We have set up several automated checks using GitHub actions for code quality control.
-    If any of these automated checks fail, your reviewer may include feedback about what changes you may need to make for code checks to pass.

-!!! tip "Read the full review first"
-    Responding to code reviews establishes a conversation between you and your reviewer.
+Code review is essentially a conversation between you and your reviewer.
 To ensure that this process goes smoothly and with fewer opportunities for miscommunication, we strongly recommend reading through all of your reviewer's comments before diving into review:

 - You'll gain more context about why the reviewer left certain comments by reading the whole review first.
     - Several comments may also be related to each other, and taking in the full review will help you identify similar concepts or areas the reviewer noted.
 - It's also possible that your reviewer misunderstood, or differently interpreted, some changes you made.
     - Reading the full review will help you understand if there are areas that need clarification before you can dive into responding.

-## The pull request page
+## Navigating the pull request page

 On the top of the PR page, you will see four tabs: